Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Medial Skeletal Diagram Computation

 The objective in Eq.~\eqref{eq:globalopt} consists of three energy terms. $E_{\mathrm{coverage}}(\cdot)$ measures the target mesh coverage of $\mathcal{D}$.
-This energy is calculated by enumerating all the vertices of the target mesh $\mathcal{S}$; if a vertex $v$ is located within a small distance $\delta$ from any fitted primitive, it is then considered to be covered by $\mathcal{D}$, and its vertex area contributes negatively to the energy value. $E_{\mathrm{centrality}}(\cdot)$ enforces the uniformity in the distribution of RVCs within the space.
-This is inspired by Lloyd's algorithm for Voronoi relaxation~\cite{lloyd1982least}, which aims to achieve uniformly sized Voronoi cells by iteratively moving each input point towards the center of its corresponding Voronoi cell.
-In our context, we strive for a uniformly distributed medial skeletal diagram by penalizing the distance between the input selected point and the corresponding RVC centroid. $E_{\mathrm{count}}(\cdot)$ imposes a penalty for the additional vertices introduced during the construction of the medial skeletal diagram, aiming to minimize the complexity of the resulting structure.
-In Fig.~\ref{fig:abl-opt-term}, we show that each term plays an important role in regularizing the objective.
-Given the non-differentiability of the objective, we use the Nelder-Mead (NM) simplex algorithm~\cite{richardson1973algorithm}, a gradient-free optimization method, to optimize Eq.~\eqref{eq:globalopt}.
+This energy is calculated by enumerating all the vertices of the target mesh $\mathcal{S}$; if a vertex $v$ is located within a small distance $\delta$ \hlca{($\delta=10^{-4}$)} from any fitted primitive, it is then considered to be covered by $\mathcal{D}$, and its vertex area contributes negatively to the energy value. $E_{\mathrm{centrality}}(\cdot)$ enforces the uniformity in the distribution of RVCs within the space.
+This is inspired by Lloyd's algorithm for Voronoi relaxation~\cite{lloyd1982least}, which aims to achieve uniformly sized Voronoi cells by iteratively moving each input point toward the center of its corresponding Voronoi cell.
+In our context, we strive for a uniformly distributed medial skeletal diagram by penalizing the distance between the input selected point and the corresponding RVC centroid. $E_{\mathrm{count}}(\cdot)$ imposes a penalty for the additional vertices introduced during the construction of the medial skeletal diagram to minimize the complexity of the resulting structure.
+In Fig.~\ref{fig:abl-opt-term}, we show that each term plays an important role in regularization.
+Given the non-differentiability of the objective, we use the Nelder-Mead (NM) algorithm~\cite{richardson1973algorithm}, a gradient-free optimization method, to optimize Eq.~\eqref{eq:globalopt} and find the optimal set $\mathsf{V}^*$.

-To initiate the optimization, we begin with a set of initial candidate vertices $\mathbf{V}^{(0)}$ selected from the medial axis $\mathcal{M}$.
-The selection is performed by maximizing the shortest-path distance on the $\mathcal{M}$ between each pair of samples.
+To initialize the optimization, we begin with a predefined number of \hln{initial candidate points} $\mathsf{V}^{(0)}$ selected from the medial axis $\mathcal{M}$.
+The selection is performed by maximizing the shortest path distance on the $\mathcal{M}$ between each pair of points.
 Then, we use NM simplex algorithm to optimize objective~\eqref{eq:globalopt} evaluated by Alg.~\ref{alg:overview}.

-At the beginning of each iteration, we project the input vertex positions onto $\mathcal{M}$ for constructing the medial skeleton.
+Since the NM simplex algorithm cannot guarantee any trial points are on $\mathcal{M}$, we project the input set of points $\bar{\mathsf{V}}$ onto $\mathcal{M}$ at the beginning of each iteration as shown in Alg.~\ref{alg:overview}.

 The iteration proceeds until 1) the objective~\eqref{eq:globalopt} no longer decreases for a consecutive of five iterations; 2) the primitives fully cover the target mesh; or 3) the maximal number of iterations is reached.